MagdalenaRomaniecka/Anatomy-of-a-Tweetstorm/README.md

 * Correlate key text metrics with business events like stock price changes.
 * Benchmark Musk's communication style against other tech CEOs.

- ## Limitations & Future Work
+ ### Limitations & Future Work
 * **Limitations:** This analysis is based solely on quantitative text and engagement metrics and does not account for the author's external influence or brand recognition.
-The sentiment analysis is limited to the English language.
 * **Future Work:** A follow-up analysis could include a network graph to visualize how key accounts amplified the tweetstorm.
-Topic modeling could also be used to compare the themes of this storm with other viral threads on the same subject.
+Topic modeling could also be used to compare the themes of this storm with other viral threads.

+---
-*This repository is one of four components of a larger analysis.
-[View the main project hub, "The Musk Protocol," here.](https://github.com/MagdalenaRomaniecka/The-Musk-Protocol)* ebook to calculate word and phrase frequencies.
+> **Note:** This repository is one of **five** components of a larger analysis. **[View the main project hub, "The Musk Protocol," here.](https://github.com/MagdalenaRomaniecka/The-Musk-Protocol-A-Multi-Layered-Analysis-of-Influence-)**